turbo124/bot-licker/README.md

 ## Ban / Challenge IPs/Countries at the network edge.

-**The Problem**: After researching some laravel packages that provide firewalls, a common theme was that they all block at the application level.
+**The Problem**: After researching some laravel packages that provide firewall functionality, a common theme was that they all block at the application level.

 This may work for sites with low levels of traffic, but when dealing with a large number of requests it becomes ineffective.
+It also continues to use resources unnecessarily.

 Enter BotLicker where you can send your WAF rules direct to Cloudflare for instant implementation.